 - Cream of Tartar: This helps to keep the Cloud Bread rounds from losing their fluffy texture.

-- Sour Cream: I like to use “100% cultured cream” sour cream, without any stabilizers or gums.
+- Sour Cream: I like to use sour cream, without any stabilizers or gums.

 - Salt, Dried Basil, and Dried Oregano: You can use any dried herbs that you have on hand.

-- Prepare Baking Sheets: Preheat oven to 300˚F. Line two baking sheets with parchment paper and set aside.
+- Prepare: Preheat oven to 300˚F and line two baking sheets with parchment paper.

-- Beat the Egg Whites: In your mixer’s bowl, combine egg whites and cream of tartar.
-Whisk on high until firm peaks form, and then transfer the egg whites to a large bowl.
-Set aside.
+- Beat the Egg Whites: In your mixer’s bowl, whisk the egg whites and cream of tartar until firm peaks form, and then transfer the egg whites to a large bowl.
 Clean your mixer’s bowl and wipe it dry.

 - Combine the Remaining Ingredients: Add sour cream to the mixer’s bowl and beat for 10 seconds.
-Add egg yolks, one by one, and continue to beat until the mixture is creamy.
-You may need to stop the mixer and scrape down the bowl as you go.
+Add egg yolks, one by one, and continue to beat until creamy.
 Add basil, oregano, and salt, and mix well.

-- Fold the Egg Whites into the Sour Cream Mixture: Using a rubber spatula, gently fold the egg white mixture into the sour cream mixture until thoroughly combined.
-Go slowly, so you don’t deflate the egg whites!
+- Fold the Egg Whites: Using a rubber spatula, gently fold the egg white mixture into the sour cream mixture until thoroughly combined.
+Go slowly so you don’t deflate the egg whites.

-- Shape and Bake the Cloud Bread Rounds: Spoon the egg mixture onto the prepared baking sheets, two inches apart, spreading each portion into a 3 to 4-inch disc.
-Bake for 28 to 30 minutes, or until golden brown on top.
+- Shape and Bake the Cloud Bread Rounds: Spoon the egg mixture onto the baking sheets, two inches apart, spreading each portion into a 3 to 4-inch disc.
+Bake for 28 to 30 minutes or until golden brown.

-- Cool and Serve: Cool for 5 minutes on the baking sheets and then remove to a wire rack to cool completely.
-Enjoy!
+- Cool and Serve: Cool for 5 minutes on the baking sheets, then remove to a wire rack to cool completely.

 - Sandwiches: Definitely the simplest idea for using Cloud Bread!
 But hey, when you’re doing keto or low-carb dieting, sometimes a good sandwich is a real treat!
-Layer this one with your favorite cold cuts, cheeses, veggies, and keto-friendly mayonnaise!
+Layer this one with your favorite cold cuts, cheeses, veggies, and mayonnaise.

-- Baby Pizzas: Spread a small amount of pizza sauce on cooled pieces of Cloud Bread, top with cheese, and toast lightly to melt!
-So yummy and easy!
+- Baby Pizzas: Spread a small amount of pizza sauce on cooled pieces of Cloud Bread, top with cheese, and toast lightly to melt.

-- Best Low-Carb Burgers: Take a break from “bunless” burgers and put those patties on one of these Cloud Bread buns!
+- Best Low-Carb Burgers: Take a break from bunless burgers and put those patties on Cloud Bread buns!
 You’ll love the light and bready texture.

 - Salads: A fresh salad goes so well with cloud bread!
 This Mediterranean Cobb Salad or this Southwest Chicken Salad would be stellar!

-- This recipe is best eaten the same day, similar to meringue.
-However, you can refrigerate by covering the rounds tightly, or storing in airtight containers, and refrigerating for up to 3 days.
-Be sure to place pieces of parchment paper between the rounds, so they don’t stick together.
+- These taste best eaten the same day.
+However, you can refrigerate by storing them in airtight containers, and refrigerate for up to 3 days or freeze the cloud bread for up to 3 months.
+You can place pieces of parchment paper between the rounds so they don’t stick together.